 Our program continues to build upon the protection and restoration of high quality prairie and wetland habitat.
-The planned acquisition, protection, and restoration projects expand existing areas that are already locally recognized as a significant, permanent conservation legacy.
+The planned protection and restoration projects expand existing areas that are already locally recognized as a significant, permanent conservation legacy.
 The many partners involved with permanent conservation work in Martin County, (MN DNR, USFWS, Pheasants Forever, Ducks Unlimited, FLCL, and other local clubs) working to provide landowners with an acquisition option plus the MN BWSR working through SWCDs and the USDA working through FSA and NRCS to provide an easement option, has provided a network of over 10,000 acres of permanently-protected wildlife habitat in Martin County.
-With this program expanding our local priority area into Watonwan County, the Perch Creek habitat corridor is becoming a more significant and permanent conservation legacy, protecting threatened, endangered, and at-risk species and expanding fishing and hunting opportunities in this region of the state.
+The Perch Creek habitat corridor is becoming a more significant and permanent conservation legacy, protecting threatened, endangered, and at-risk species and expanding fishing and hunting opportunities in this region of the state.